centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 > ```

 > Centreon started the compatibility with SQL strict mode but not all components are ready yet.
 It is mandatory to
-> disable the strict mode if you use MariaDB >= 10.2.4 or MySQL >= 5.7.5 for your production environments.
+> disable the strict mode if you use MariaDB >= 10.2.4 or MariaDB >= 5.7.5 for your production environments.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--MariaDB-->